 The training has been recently updated to ensure compliance with changes to the Title IX regulations effective in August 2020, and is being relaunched for students in January 2021.
 President Hanbury has directed all students, faculty, and staff to complete this training by March 26, 2021.

-Below are some common questions we anticipate you might have as you engage with the online training.
+Below are some common questions we anticipate you might have as you engage with the online training, including instructions for providing your academic department with verification of completion.
 Should you find that your concerns aren't addressed by this list, please feel free to email titleIX@nova.edu with your question.

 To promote an environment of safety, civility, and respect, it is critical that all members of the university community are appropriately educated about behaviors which might implicate the university’s sexual misconduct policy; strategies for preventing sexual violence; and how to prevent and respond to sexual misconduct which impacts members of the NSU community.
 NSU intends to produce graduates across a multitude of professional disciplines who are keenly suited to address inappropriate behaviors and language which perpetuate sex discrimination and sexual violence.
 Ultimately, you should take this training because it will make you a more competent professional in any complex and diverse work environment and a thoroughly informed member of the NSU community.